Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Introduction

 Quantum-enhanced optical sensing exploits nonclassical states of light to overcome the fundamental shot-noise limit, thereby enabling measurement sensitivities that surpass the capabilities of conventional optical methodologies \cite{Samantaray2017_SSNmicroscope, Ono2013_EntanglementEnhancedMicroscope}.
 Among nonclassical states of light, squeezed states constitute a particularly powerful resource, as they can redistribute quantum fluctuations to suppress noise in the quadrature of interest, thereby enhancing the signal-to-noise ratio (SNR) in precision measurements \cite{andersen201630,vahlbruch2008observation}.
 This capability allows the detection of extremely weak signals that would otherwise be obscured by classical noise limits.
 The potential of optical quantum-enhanced sensing has been demonstrated in several landmark experiments, most prominently through the deployment of squeezed light in gravitational-wave observatories \cite{LIGO-CITE,ganapathy2023broadband}.
 In microscopy and spectroscopy, such quantum-enhanced approaches open new avenues for probing molecular information at lower analyte concentrations, under reduced illumination intensities, or at accelerated acquisition \cite{polzik1992spectroscopy,heng2025quantum,Lawrie:2019}.

 Raman-based microscopy provides a powerful approach for probing molecular vibrations with high chemical specificity in a label-free and non-destructive manner \cite{Cheng2015}.
 However, the intrinsically weak nature of spontaneous Raman scattering limits both its sensitivity and acquisition speed, particularly in live-cell and clinical imaging contexts.
 To overcome these challenges, stimulated Raman scattering (SRS) microscopy was developed as a technique that resonantly drives molecular vibrations using synchronized pump and Stokes beams whose frequency difference is tuned to a specific vibrational mode of interest.
 By amplifying Raman signals by several orders of magnitude while preserving a linear dependence on molecular concentration, SRS enables quantitative, high-speed, and background-free chemical imaging \cite{Ozeki2012,Freudiger2008}.
 These capabilities have established SRS as a robust technique for spatially and chemically resolved imaging of lipids, proteins, metabolites, and pharmaceutical compounds in living systems, as well as for real-time biomedical applications, including intraoperative diagnostics \cite{hu2019biological,tipping2016stimulated}.
 Extending the principles of quantum-enhanced sensing to Raman-based microscopy provides a direct means to overcome the shot-noise limit that currently constrains SRS sensitivity.
-In conventional implementations, detection can be improved by increasing optical power or extending integration time, but for fragile biological tissues, excitation must remain below photodamage thresholds to preserve their native dynamics \cite{Yuan2018,Fu2017}.
-By employing squeezed probe states, which intrinsically exhibit noise levels below the standard shot-noise limit, quantum-enhanced Raman microscopy achieves higher sensitivity and faster acquisition, hereby reduced photodamage \cite{li2024harnessing}.
+In conventional implementations, detection can be improved by increasing optical power or extending integration time, but for fragile biological tissues, excitation must remain below photodamage thresholds to preserve their native dynamics \cite{Zhang2022Phototoxic}.
+By employing squeezed probe states with noise levels below the standard shot-noise limit, quantum-enhanced Raman microscopy achieves enhanced sensitivity and faster acquisition rates, thereby minimizing photodamage in biological samples~\cite{Terrasson:24}.
+Beyond Raman-based approaches, close to 4~dB of quantum enhancement has been demonstrated in continuous-wave (CW) Brillouin microscopy, derived from small regions within the scanned area, where two-mode intensity-difference squeezed light generated via four-wave mixing in a Rb vapor cell was used to probe the mechanical properties of biological samples~\cite{li2024harnessing}.
+While Raman spectroscopy provides chemically specific biochemical contrast and is generally more suitable for bioimaging, Brillouin microscopy delivers complementary information on the viscoelastic and mechanical properties of the sample.